 Residential neighborhoods in the American Southwest can be magnets for local desert animals.
 The grasses and other flora homeowners plant for decoration can also feed the region's fauna.
 Not all desert animals are carnivores.
 Those that are may resort to grazing on vegetation when prey cannot be found.
 Predators may wander into residential neighborhoods looking for animals that prefer to eat plants.

-Black-tailed jackrabbits have a strictly vegetarian diet.
+Black-tailed jackrabbits are desert residents that have a strictly vegetarian diet.
 They prefer desert grasses but will eat any vegetation, including shrubs when they're not taking cover under them.
 During the day, they stay underground in burrows that they can dig near residential neighborhoods.
-They start foraging at dusk.
+They start foraging at dusk. and are quite likely to find tasty meals in your lawn or garden.
 If they travel in pairs, they are mating or raising young in a nearby burrow.
-Left alone, females can bear up to 14 young each year.
+Left to their own devices, females can bear up to 14 young each year.